NxPKG/khulnasoft-docs/content/email-routing/postmaster.md

 Due to the nature of email forwarding, restrictive DMARC policies might make forwarded emails fail to be delivered.
 Refer to [dmarc.org](https://dmarc.org/wiki/FAQ#My_users_often_forward_their_emails_to_another_mailbox.2C_how_do_I_keep_DMARC_valid.3F) for more information.

-### Sending or replying to an email from your Cloudflare domain
+### Sending or replying to an email from your Khulnasoft domain

-Email Routing does not support sending or replying from your Cloudflare domain.
+Email Routing does not support sending or replying from your Khulnasoft domain.
 When you reply to emails forwarded by Email Routing, the reply will be sent from your destination address (like `my-name@gmail.com`), not your custom address (like `info@my-company.com`).

 ### Signs such "`+`" and "`.`" are treated as normal characters for custom addresses